simonsfoundation/mountainlab_test2/README.md

 Linux/Ubuntu or Debian is easiest.
 Mac and other Linux flavors should also work.
 Windows is not necessarily excluded.

-The required packages are: Qt5 (v5.5 or later), libfftw3-dev, octave, nodejs, npm
+The required packages are: Qt5 (v5.5 or later), FFTW, Octave, NodeJS

-The most up-to-date procedure for installing these packages is outlined in the mountainlab/Dockerfile.
+The most up-to-date procedure for installing these packages is reflected in the mountainlab/Dockerfile.
 But here are the current set of operations for Ubuntu 16.04 (let me know if they are out of date):

 #### Qt5
 > apt-get install -y software-properties-common